-Bob Woodward Legendary Pulitzer Prize-Winning Investigative Journalist, Associate Editor, The Washington Post and Author, 20 Bestsellers
+Bob Woodward Legendary Pulitzer Prize-Winning Investigative Journalist, Associate Editor, The Washington Post , Author, 22 Bestsellers

 About the Author

-Professionally, Bob Woodward is currently associate editor for The Washington Post where he’s worked since 1971.
+Woodward has a way of getting insiders to open up to reveal an intimate and sweeping portrayal of Washington.
+His work is meticulous and draws on internal memos, classified documents, meeting notes, and hundreds of hours of recorded interviews with key players.
+Woodward is associate editor for The Washington Post where he’s worked since 1971.
 He has won nearly every American journalism award, and the Post won the 1973 Pulitzer Prize for his work with Carl Bernstein on the Watergate scandal.
-In addition, Woodward was the main reporter for the Post’s articles on the aftermath of the September 11 terrorist attacks that won the National Affairs Pulitzer Prize in 2002.
+Woodward was the main reporter for the Post’s articles on the aftermath of the September 11 terrorist attacks that won the National Affairs Pulitzer Prize in 2002.

 Suggested Topics